mailpoet/mailpoet/readme.txt

 = Premium details =

-MailPoet's free version is fully featured, and comes with access to a free sending plan for up to 2,000 subscribers.
+**MailPoet Premium is entirely free and includes quality sending for users with 1,000 subscribers or less.
+[Read more.](https://www.mailpoet.com/free-plan/)**

 The Premium version adds the following features: